lamastex/scalable-data-science/_sds/research/densityEstimation/saaad.md

   * semi-supervised (so a small fraction of the dataset is labelled) and
   * interactive (with humans-in-the-loop)
 * the phenomena is time-varying

-# Adaptive Anomaly Detection with Autoencoders

-Prepared by Hakan Persson and Raazesh Sainudiin for Combinet AB

 ### Introduction
 Anomaly detection is a subset of data mining where the task is to detect observations deviating from the expected pattern of the data.
 Important applications of this include fraud detection, where the task is to detect criminal or fraudulent acticity for example in for example credit card transactions or insurance claims.
 Another important application is in predictive maintenance where recognising anomalous observation could help predict the need for maintenance before the actual failure of the equipment.